XantreDev/preact-signals/packages/react/README.md

 const a = () => <div>{sig.value}</div>;
 // will be transformed
 /**
- * @trackSignals
+ * @useSignals
  */
 const b = () => <div>{sig.value}</div>;
 ```

-You can use `@trackSignals` to opt-in to tracking for a component that doesn't meet the criteria above.
+You can use `@useSignals` to opt-in to tracking for a component that doesn't meet the criteria above.
-Or you can use `@noTrackSignals` to opt-out of tracking for a component that does meet the criteria above.
+Or you can use `@noUseSignals` to opt-out of tracking for a component that does meet the criteria above.

 #### Manual integration